starlightrobotics/arcane-manual/README.md

-# Awesome Role-playing Censored and Uncensored chatbots
+# Awesome Role-playing Censored and Uncensored models and chatbots
+*by Starlight Robotics*

 A curated list of AI Role-playing Chatbots, services, apps, and offline tools.

 To suggest the updates or edits, contact me on [Reddit](https://www.reddit.com/r/starlightrobotics/) or [Discord](https://discord.gg/zarD7dweKz).